 Configuring the Automation Service

-The Automation service is the working element of the Triggered Events feature - it is the service that executes all of the Triggered Event profiles that you have defined.
-The service is usually installed on a “server” style machine that does not get powered down.
-The Automation service runs as a Windows Service.
+The Automation service is the working element of the Triggered Events feature - it is the service that executes all of the Triggered Event profiles that you have configured.
+The Automation service runs as a Windows Service under the security context of the HelpMaster Service Account.
+The service should be installed on a “server” style machine that does not get powered down.
 Once it has been installed and configured, it requires no further maintenance or configuration.
-It will run continuously on the machine and perform all of the HelpMaster Triggered events / automation activity.
+It will run continuously on the machine and perform all of the HelpMaster Triggered Event activity.

 Installing the service

 The Automation service is automatically installed when the Automation Service installer feature is selected.
 For detailed information on how to install the HelpMaster Automation Service, please refer to the HelpMaster Installation Manual or the topic below.

 This screen can be accessed via the HelpMaster Desktop Edition > Automation (ribbon) > Automation Service > Service Setup icon.

 This is the name of the Automation service as displayed in the list of available Windows Services.
 Click on the button Windows Services Viewer to display all of the services installed on the selected machine.
 The name here is provided for identification purposes only.